Worms (The Bear): Plot

+Production

-Background and context
+Development and writing

-Black Chicago

-Ayo Edebiri and Lionel Boyce, regular castmembers since the pilot, co-wrote the episode.
+"Worms" was the first writing credit on The Bear for both Edebiri and Boyce, regular castmembers since the pilot.
 Edebiri is the only main castmember to appear in "Worms."
-Edebiri, Boyce, and director Bravo are Black, and "Worms" is the "most Black-coded" episode of The Bear to date.
+Edebiri, Boyce, and director Bravo are Black.
 Per Edebiri, "It's not doing something just to do it, or like, Now we have to have a Black episode...These people are Black, so let's make it as true and real and grounded as everything else is in the show."
 Edebiri and Boyce also sought insights for the script from fellow castmember Corey Hendrix, the Chicago native who plays Sweeps, inquiring about the possible vibe and setting of Sydney Adamu's cousin's Chantel's house and nearby hair salon on the South Side of Chicago, including potential neighborhood settings: "...Bronzeville?
 Or do you think it's more Englewood or Chatham?
 We're talking about the looming gentrification, so we want it to be close to a shop that's nice and shiny—maybe that's East Garfield."
 In writing the teleplay, Edebiri also directly quoted something that Hendrix said to her during the filming of season one, turning it into a line for Chantel: "That's in the north, right?
 You know their beefs be different.
 Put some cheese on it!"

 Boyce's aunt is a beautician, and he told Rolling Stone, "She's owned beauty shops since I was a kid.
 So I think that's just a person you understand is a pillar in the community.
 Barbershops, beauty salons, they're third spaces.
 You see different people you know at different points of your life in there.
 The power of a haircut makes you feel invincible.
-You go in feeling on the fritz, and then you come out, you’re like, 'Yeah, I can do anything.
+You go in feeling on the fritz, and then you come out, you're like, 'Yeah, I can do anything.
 I can tackle this world.'"
 The "Barbershop" episode of Atlanta, another FX Networks series, also influenced the creation and style of the episode.
 Sydney's hair is central to the episode and not by mistake, according to Edebiri: "I thought about how her hair is always the same, and how that's connected to her as a character.
 That's not a coincidence."